Rhode Island Lighthouse History

 Whale Rock Light was hit repeatedly by waves that grew bigger as the storm grew stronger.
 Eberle probably took refuge in the lighthouse's top floor.
 Keepers at similar lighthouses in the area rode out the storm in the top floor, as the sea smashed out the sash windows on the lower floors, but did not break the port holes on the top floor.
 After hours of this punishment, the metal lighthouse reached its breaking point.
 A huge wave hit the lighthouse and tore off the lantern, watch room and the light's top two stories, killing Eberle.
 His body was never found.
 He left a wife and six children.
 The bottom two floors collapsed into the base, shortly after the hurricane ended.
 An examination of the remains of the lighthouse found books, shoes, clothing, and a made-up bed still intact.

 Over the years there'd been speculation that Whale Rock Lighthouse wasn't fastened to its base.
 One keeper even put this belief into the lighthouse's log.
 Some local residents believed this was the reason the lighthouse was destroyed.
 On November 9, 1938, the 2nd District Associate Engineer visited the remains of Whale Rock Lighthouse to find out why it was destroyed.
 During the examination of its concrete base, he discovered the lighthouse wasn't fastened to the base.
-He found "no evidence of anchor bolts or any other means by which the cast iron tower plates were actually held the masonry pier, except for the brick tower lining, which appeared to be 8" thick at the bottom, and the mass of the entire tower."
+He found "no evidence of anchor bolts or any other means by which the cast iron tower plates were actually held to the masonry pier, except for the brick tower lining, which appeared to be 8 inches thick at the bottom, and the mass of the entire tower."
 This wasn't the reason the lighthouse was destroyed, though.
 The engineer found some of the bolts holding the lighthouse's cast iron plate together were corroded.
 This weakened its structural integrity.
 The repeated pounding of the waves on September 21 jarred the corroded bolts loose and tore the top off.

-Today all that remains of the light is the remnants of the base.
 In 2004 David Robinson, an undersea archeologist with the Public Archeology Lab in Pawtucket, Rhode Island, located the metal remains of the lighthouse.
 He said, the seabed was scattered with "millions of pieces of metal, some as big as desks.
-He will return to site in the spring of 2005 to survey and document the site with video equipment.